Territorial Domain

 Domain

-The Domain sustains territorial continuity.
+The Domain ensures territorial continuity.

 Continuity

-• • the structural role of the Institutional Seat
+• • The structural role of the Institutional Seat

-• territorial integrity
+• • Territorial integrity

-• the conditions established under Charter
+• • Conditions established under Charter